 Award of Excellence for Design

 How Bohlin Cywinski Jackson created the Apple retail experience (Curbed)

-General Motors Plaza lies at the southeast corner of Central Park, with renowned hotels and shopping nearby.
+General Motors Plaza lies at the southeast corner of Central Park, surrounded by renowned hotels and shopping.
 From its beginning in 1968, the plaza failed to fulfill its potential.
-Originally a sunken forecourt of underutilized retail stores, it later became an awkward elevated platform with under-the-plaza dining.
-This project re-establishes the plaza and space below as an exceptional urban place.
-In the center is a 32-foot glass cube that is both an entrance and iconographic symbol for the retail store below.
-Bands of stone define the plaza’s edge and provide casual seating.
-Rows of trees create a backdrop to two square pools, forming a welcoming place of respite.
+Originally a sunken forecourt of underutilized retail, it later became an awkward platform with under-the-plaza dining.
+The creation of the 32-foot glass cube – an alluring entrance and iconographic symbol for the store – establishes the plaza and space below as an exceptional urban place.
+Bands of stone define the plaza’s edge and provide casual seating, while rows of trees create a backdrop to two square pools, forming a welcoming place of respite.

-A magical descent gradually reveals clean organization and rigorous details.
+A magical descent gradually reveals the clean organization and rigorous details for which Apple is known.
 Throughout the subterranean space, there is a profound sense of elegance and lightness.
-Daylight pours in from the light-gathering cube, creating a soft and ethereal glow that belies the sense of being underground.
-A dramatic retail environment allows customers to interact with the computers and software on display, as well as training and service personnel.
-Departing this serene and stimulating world, the visitor, informed and energized, is drawn upward to the daylight and view.
+Daylight pours in from above, creating an ethereal glow that belies the sense of being underground, providing the backdrop to a serene environment where visitors interact with Apple products and Genius Bar staff.
 The ascent up into the glass cube highlights a return to the open plaza and an incomparable vista of Central Park.